shuangke/CSE6242FinalProject/README.txt

 	lib: this folder includes all necessary D3 related .js files for D3 visualization. states-10m.json: json file defined U.S. map and states line. group_by_state_age_final.csv: processed data .csv file includes all data needed for visualization. choropleth_by_age.html: this file includes all D3 visualization code implementation in javascript.
+The visualization can be found [here](https://sahil-dhingra.github.io/choropleth/).
 	W_H_Age.gif: this file is provided for quick visualization only, no set up needed.

 	Set up: